amgam/shakespeare/README.md

 ## Cost Functions

-Currently the only cost function available is a shallow NN model as implmented via word2vec.
+Currently the only cost function available is a shallow NN model as implemented via word2vec.

 Dependencies include: *nltk and gensim*.
 These can be installed via
 ```